chewlabSB2/denovo_editors/README.md

 **Step 7: extracting your results and output files**

 After the predicted pdb files are created, the next step is to visualize them and validate them.
 Visualization can be done using softwares such as Pymol and ChimeraX.
 To extract information on the outputs, including the pLDDT scores for each design generated, navigate to '/denovo_editors/helper_scripts' and edit extract2csv.py.
 This script compiles information on the model outputs from Alphafold.
-This is useful if you have geenrated many designs and you wish to rank them and review the feasability of your predicted designs.
+This is useful if you have generated many designs and you wish to rank them and review the feasability of your predicted designs.
 ```bash
 nano extract2csv.py
 #make sure the script compiles information from the correct subdirectory containing all outputs fromm alphafold.
 Edit lines 5 & 6: